Docker

 Managing container resources

-• docker run --cpus=<num> <image>: Limit the number of CPU cores available to a container
+docker run --cpus=<num> <image>: Limit the number of CPU cores available to a containerdocker run --memory=<size> <image>: Limit the amount of memory available to a container

 Managing container metadata

-• docker run -e <key>=<value> <image>: Set an environment variable in a container
+docker run --name=<name> <image>: Assign a name to a containerdocker run -e <key>=<value> <image>: Set an environment variable in a container

 Managing container users

-• docker run --user=<uid>:<gid> <image>: Run a container as a specific user and group
+docker run --user=<user> <image>: Run a container as a specific userdocker run --user=<uid>:<gid> <image>: Run a container as a specific user and group

 Managing container volumes